p4ulb/nvim/README.md

 # Neovim Keybinds Documentation

+## How to install Neovim

+More than likely for everything to work as intended it is better to go with the latest stable version of Neovim

+Directions on how to install can be found at https://neovim.io

 Below you will find all the keybinds for the repo and plugins installed. :)

 ## General Keybinds